tesseract4java/tesseract4java/README.md

 GPLv3

 ~~~
-Tesseract GUI - a graphical user interface for the Tesseract OCR engine
+tesseract4java - a graphical user interface for the Tesseract OCR engine
-Copyright (C) 2014  Paul Vorbach
+Copyright (C) 2014-2016 Paul Vorbach

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by